0xknwn/starknet-modular-account/docs/motivations.md

   MEV protection
 - Modifiers: time-lock, cooldown/grace period, bonds

 Sky is the limit!
+If you want to dig deeper into some of the many scenarios associated with Module, we recommend you have a look at existing implementations

-If you want to dig deeper into some of the many scenarios associated with Module, we recommand you have a look at existing implementations like:
+like:
 - [Safe Modules](https://github.com/safe-global/safe-modules)
 - [Zodiac Modules](https://github.com/gnosisguild/zodiac)
 - [A list of modules and resources by Rhinestone](https://github.com/rhinestonewtf/awesome-modular-accounts)

-Hackathons and ideas popping around include:
+You should also check hackathons and ideas popping around include:

 - The Ability to activate a module Offchain from a session key, see [Why we are building Kernel on ERC-7579](https://docs.zerodev.app/blog/why-7579-over-6900)